push-protocol/push-website/docs/developer-guides/sending-notifications/using-smart-contract.md

 }
 ```

-Ensure your channel is up and running by following this guide [create-your-notif-channel](../create-your-notif-channel/ "mention").
+Ensure your channel is up and running by following this guide [Creating a Channel](../create-your-notif-channel/ "mention").
 Note down your channel address which you need to put in the code below as **YOUR\_CHANNEL\_ADDRESS**.

 Next call the function `sendNotification(address _channel, address _recipient, bytes calldata _identity)` and pass the address of the channel, recipient and the identity based on your needs.